haltode/haltode.fr/content/gsoc2019/recaps/02_april.rst

 [[/secret]]

 The process ran fine with release_to_obj dataset, but got SIGKILL when running on larger datasets (dir_to_rev and origin_to_snapshot).

-IN PROGRESS: find reason + solution for the SIGKILL

-IN PROGRESS: does graph bisection work well on very sparse graph?
+After talking with the author directly, it seems like there is indeed a big memory overhead.
+Furthermore the reproducibility study focused entirely on inverted indexes and not graphs, and compression ratios on sparse graphs were not great compared to WebGraph.

 In the end, the WebGraph framework seems to be the way to go: very mature and complete implementation with great compression ratio and timings.
-I will still run experiments with the graph bisection algorithm in the background, until any final decision on the implementation is taken.
+I will still run experiments with other algorithms in the background (Ligra+, graph bisection), until any final decision on the implementation is taken.